Ericsson/dataplanebook/src/glossary.rst

       A network stack, also known as a protocol stack, is an implementation, usually in software, of a family or :term:`suite<network protocol suite>` of network protocols.

+   NPU
+      A Network Processing Unit (NPU) (also known as network processor) is an integrated circuit designed for data plane fast path processing.
+A NPU is software programmable, but it's programming model usually differs in significant ways from a SMP processor.
+Programs of legacy NPUs were often limited in a manner similar to P4 and :term:`eBPF`, but the languages were proprietary or semi-proprietary (e.g., C-based but not full ANSI C), as were the tool chains.

+      The original NPUs product lines, and the NPU term itself, has largely fallen out of use.
+However, in recent years there has been a resurgence of NU'S type designs in the form of highly programmable and flexible switch pipelines, either in switches circuits, or as a part of a :term:`DPU`.

    Mythical Man-Month
       In the book titled *The Mythical Man-Month: Essays on Software